0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 ![print-ops-and-load-driver](print-ops-and-load-driver.jpg)

-*However,* exploiting this seems relatively complex and difficult to achieve specially with the **Group Policy** restrictions in place.
+*However,* exploiting this would be challenging to achieve specially with the **Group Policy** restrictions in place.